ems-project/maintainers/doc/pull_requests.md

 #### Maintain Branch
 A `maintain/description-of-configuration-change` branch is used to change configurations not related to the project in production.
 For example: travis, phpunit, ...

-A maintain branch May implement a Github Issue.
+A maintain branch May implement a GitHub Issue.
 But will mostly be used to implement requirements defined by this maintainer repository.

 #### Dependency Branch
 A `dep/description-of-dependency-or-deprecated-cleaning` branch is used to clean dependencies and deprecations in the project.